 Like many of the smaller places I visited in Shanghai, And Coffee has no air conditioning, and the window at the front was pulled right back, leaving the interior open to the street.
 This meant that it was a little noisy and humid.

 Despite this, it was a good choice for a coffee stop and, continuing my good fortune, I fell into conversation with a local student, Jennifer, who was sharing my table.
-She was able to tell me about several coffee shops I wasn’t aware of, including Rumors and AUNN [coming soon to the Coffee Spot], as well as giving me directions, thus neatly solving my navigation problem!
+She was able to tell me about several coffee shops I wasn’t aware of, including Rumors and AUNN Cafe & Co., as well as giving me directions, thus neatly solving my navigation problem!

 |315 WULUMUQI MIDDLE ROAD • XUHUI QU • SHANGHAI • CHINA 200031|